Image of a physician with the text New York Medical Malpractice Insurance Physician's Guide overlayed.

 • Provides coverage for incidents that occurred during the policy period, regardless of when a claim is reported to the carrier.

-• Typically, it offers more costly premiums at the start of the policy, but the rate stays constant throughout the policy’s duration.
+• Typically, it offers higher premiums at the start of the policy, but the rate remains constant throughout the policy’s duration.

 • Physicians do not need tail coverage when an occurrence policy ends.

-Tort Reform: Does New York Have Damage Caps for Medical Malpractice Lawsuits?
+Does New York Have Damage Caps for Medical Malpractice?

-New York Statute of Limitations for Medical Malpractice Claims
+Statute of Limitations on Medical Malpractice in New York State

-In New York, the statute of limitations for medical malpractice claims is generally two years and six months (30 months) from the date of the alleged malpractice or the end of continuous treatment for the same condition.
+In the state of New York, the statute of limitations for medical malpractice claims is generally two years and six months (30 months) from the date of the alleged malpractice or the end of continuous treatment for the same condition.

 Exceptions: